freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

 ##### Universal Access
 - **Education focus**
   - to avoid [paradox of the active user]

   - foster **long term user relationships**
   - encourage community engagement
     - Push user-student into 'zone of proximal development'
     - Provide easy access to resources (AI, static, community)
   - (see **AI Simulacrum Mentorship**)
+  - Covert education:
+    - Using the thing should teach you how it works
+    - ZoPD & WYLTKM-bot
 - **Maintain a True Minimum**
   - **Hardware**
     - Understand and maintain an option to run with the barest, most generic, and lowest-possible cost hardware,